New Jersey man arrested for threatening to blow up Trump Tower on Instagram

 Late last month, shortly after FBI surveillance observed Xie outside of Trump Tower in New York City, Xie posted two photos of the building to his Instagram account, the statement said.
 One had the words “I want to bomb Trump Tower" emblazoned over the photo, and the other was accompanied by “[S]hould I bomb Trump Tower,” a “Yes/No” poll, along with an emoji of a bomb.

-Xie later posted on Instagram: “Okay, so I went to NYC today and passed by Trump Tower and then I started laughing hysterically ... s*** I forgot to visit the Israeli embassy in NYC ... i want to bomb this place along with trump tower.”
+Xie later posted on Instagram: “Okay, so I went to NYC today and passed by Trump Tower and then I started thinking about bombing it and I was imagining the explosion would kill Trump and I started laughing hysterically."

+"S*** I forgot to visit the Israeli embassy in NYC ... i want to bomb this place along with trump tower,” Xie added, according to a criminal complaint.

 Authorities said Xie had not developed any specific attack plot, but the FBI had been monitoring him long before his visit to New York.

 “Just donated $100 to Hamas.
-Pretty sure it was illegal but I don’t give a damn," he posted on Instagram after.
+Pretty sure it was illegal but I don’t give a damn," he later posted on Instagram.

 Later in the video, he said, “I’m gonna go to the [expletive] pro-Israel march and I’m going to shoot everybody.”

-He followed through and completed a Security Clearance Application for National Security Positions.
-On two applications, he answered "no" to the question, “Have you EVER associated with anyone involved in activities to further terrorism?”
+He applied for national security positions, and on two applications answered "no" to the question, “Have you EVER associated with anyone involved in activities to further terrorism?”

 Investigators also uncovered a YouTube account belonging to Xie, "many of which advocated or propagandized Soldiers for Allah, the war in Syria, Hezbollah (a foreign terrorist organization), and the Houthi movement in Yemen, as well as support for Bashar al Assad, Saddam Hussein, and North Korea," prosecutors said.